uvarc/ebscripts/README.md

 Do not edit files in the subdirectories manually - they are meant to be a mirror.

 The sync script makes some assumptions:
-- Production hostname
+- production hostname
 - EB version
-- Derp YYYYMM = production YYYYMM + 6 months
+- derp YYYYMM = production YYYYMM + 6 months
-- Path to system python
+- path to system python

 If these change, `sync.sh` should be updated accordingly.

 ### Syncing the software stack